‘Jorge Martín & Friends’: Middlebury celebrates its composer of operas

 “I didn’t know how to go about it,” Martín said.
 “I had a certain reverence for it that I wouldn’t dare to do anything until I could.
 It took for me such an act of daring to try to write something.
 I didn’t do it until much later.
 It was in high school.”

 Opera Company of Middlebury will celebrate the local composer with “Jorge Martín & Friends,” a concert devoted to songs by Martín, as well as popular opera arias, at 7:30 p.m.
-Saturday, Feb.
-23, at Town Hall Theater in Middlebury.
-The concert will feature tenor Brian Downen and mezzo-soprano Cherry, with Martín on piano and Sofia Hirsch on violin.
+Saturday at Town Hall Theater in Middlebury.
+The concert will feature tenor Brian Downen and mezzo-soprano Cherry Duke, with Martín on piano and Sofia Hirsch on violin.
 A reception will follow.

 Martín, a longtime Vermont resident, actually writes in all major genres: opera, orchestral, chamber, choral, vocal and solo instrumental works.
 Concert Artists Guild, Close Encounters with Music and the Vermont Contemporary Music Ensemble are among those who have commissioned his music.
 He won the 2003 Vermont Music Teachers commission award; and in 2001 he was one of the featured composers in New York City Opera’s “Vox: Showcasing American Composers.”